kdeloach/labs/php/kwork/README.md

     * .htaccess
     * index.php

 The index.php file establishes the include_path and invokes kwork/AppMain::handleRequest().
-The config.xml file may look like this:
+Example of a config.xml file:

     <?xml version="1.0" ?>
     <config>